skp6850/ZenBot_aryuvedic/README.md

 ## Setup
 1. Install dependencies: `pip install -r requirements.txt`
+2. Login to your huggingFace account to use the models.
-2. Download model files
+3. Download model files
-3. Run: `python chatbot.py`
+4. Run: `python chatbot.py`

 Use :